 What eats the oyster toadfish?

 The oyster toadfish is preyed upon by sharks and large fish.
 Rocky outcrops and debris provide a source of cover for them to hide in.
 As a last resort, they may unleash the poisonous spines on their harasser.
 Unfortunately, predators are a constant threat to this fish, especially as a baby.

 What does the oyster toadfish eat?

-The oyster toadfish consumes various kinds of worms, crabs, shrimp, squids, fish, and oysters and other mollusks.
+The oyster toadfish consumes various kinds of worms, crabs, shrimp, squids, fish, oysters, and other mollusks.
 It is a capable ambush predator, lying in wait for food to pass by.
 The brown-colored bodies help camouflage them against the ocean bottom.
-Once they’ve caught their prey, the powerful jaws and teeth enable them to crack open any hard shells or thick skin.
+Once they’ve caught their prey, their powerful jaws and teeth enable them to crack open any hard shells or thick skin.
 Because they need little food to survive, they can afford to wait in between meals.